Create SSCC18 Barcode with Label Software

 NOTE: The information provided here is superseded by the SSCC-18 Barcode Label Tutorial.
 However, the tutorial provided here is still applicable and provides an alternative method of printing the SSCC18 barcode.

-When using Code 128 to create SSCC18 barcodes, every barcode must begin with a Start C character followed by a (FNC1) “function code one” and an Application Identifier (AI) number directly after each FNC1.
+When using Code 128 to create SSCC18 barcodes, every barcode must begin with a Start C character followed by an (FNC1) “function code one” and an Application Identifier (AI) number directly after each FNC1.
 The Application Identifier (AI), or ASCII 202 character, defines the barcode data fields in the Code 128 barcode.
 Each AI uniquely identifies the meaning and format of the data following it.
 The AI has parentheses around it in the human-readable interpretation of the information.
 However, the parentheses are not encoded in the barcode, just the numbers.

-The SSCC18 symbology requires a MOD 10 check digit on the 17 digit number that is used after the FNC1 character and AI.
+The SSCC18 symbology requires a MOD 10 check digit on the 17-digit number that is used after the FNC1 character and AI.
 To demonstrate, an example of how this works is shown below by encoding the number 00000010852896001 in the SSCC18 barcode.
 The MOD10 check digit of 00000010852896001 is 8 and this is added to the end of the number.
 Then add the AI of 00 to the beginning of the number.
 The resulting number encoded in the barcode then is 00000000108528960018.

 When using the Barcode Label Software, follow the steps below:

-- Right click on the barcode located on the label and go to “properties.”
+- Right-click on the barcode located on the label and go to “properties.”
 On the encoding tab, make sure the “apply tilde” option is checked, and Code 128 as the “Barcode Encoding” selected, as well as the Code 128 set to AUTO.

 - Switch to the “value” tab and choose “Incremented” for the value type